wasp-codes/regression-analysis/README.md

 Use Pandas to normalize data [4]

 ## Dataset
-Tide and current data for northern hemisphere can be found at [2] The World Bank provides a Climate Data API [3].
+Tide and current data for northern hemisphere [2]
+The World Bank provides a Climate Data API [3].
 Farmsense moon api [5]
 Mateomatics moon API [6]
+Naval Oceanography Portal [9]

 ## Code
+Method for API response from [8]

 For real-time-tide-readings.py, the text response can be character limited using the following, which can possibly be used to print specific things from the api, like the name of the port:

 print(response.text[:100])